 It is made up of EPP foam covered in ABS shell material and weighs 7.4 ounces.
 Its adjustment straps are made up of minimalist webbing and a secure buckle.

-Although the Salathe gives accommodations for goggles, it is not ideal for ski touring as it does not have an official CE rating for ski touring.
+Although the Salathe gives accommodations for goggles, it is not ideal for ski touring as it does not have an official CE rating.

 Generally, the Edelrid Salathe is a lightweight and well-made helmet and costs $130.